 I think we can all agree that spending a couple of hours on your grocery shopping on a weekly basis can become tedious and seem very time-consuming.
 But remember when I told you that your very own appliances can actually order products for you?
 Since blockchain allows your appliances to interact with each other, it could be possible in the future for your appliances to order groceries for you.

 ADEPT (Automated Decentralised P2P Telemetry) is a decentralized IoT system created by IBM and Samsung, which allows billions of devices to broadcast transactions between peers, and also allows them to perform self-maintenance.
-A smart washing machine was tested, for example, and it automatically ordered and purchased detergent using Bitcoins or Ethers, negotiating for the best deal through smart contracts based off of owner’s preferences.
+A smart washing machine was tested, for example, and it automatically ordered and purchased detergent using Bitcoins or Ethers, negotiating for the best deal through smart contracts based off of the owner’s preferences.
 With blockchain involved, a democratized, independent platform is used, ensuring that all people involved with the transaction play fair and no single entity is in control.
 With technology like this emerging on the horizon, home automation will be more efficient, and long gone will be the days of traveling to the nearest supermarket just for that one thing you didn’t realize you needed.

 But It Can’t Overcome Major Security Issues…